Felony dog attack laws ::

 Alabama

 Alabama statute § 3-6A-5 was enacted in 2018 after 24-year old Emily Mae Colvin was mauled to death by her neighbor's five loose pit bulls.
-The criteria of the statute requires proving the owner of the dog "had prior knowledge of the dangerous propensities of the dog" and "demonstrated a reckless disregard of the propensities" under the circumstances.
-The statute applies to "serious physical injury or death to a person."
-The 2018 Act also clarified dangerous dog procedures.
+The criterion of the statute requires proving the owner of the dog "had prior knowledge of the dangerous propensities of the dog" and "demonstrated a reckless disregard of the propensities" under the circumstances.
+The felony statute applies to "serious physical injury or death to a person."
+The 2018 Act also clarified dangerous dog procedures in the state.

 Alabama Felony Dog Attack Law